pronobis/dockwin/README.md

 key, which by default is `C-x C-b`, and thus replaces the standard buffer list key.
 This command lists all the buffers that match the current docking window using IDO and allows for convenient switching between relevant buffers in a docking window.
 The buffers are listed in the order that they were current; the buffers that were current most recently come first.

+When enabled, the modeline will display all buffers relevant for the docking window, sorted alphabetically.
+It is then possible to move to the previous/next buffer in alphabetical order using `dockwin-previous-buffer`/`dockwin-next-buffer`, by default bound to `C-x <left>`/`C-x <right>`.
-Also, `dockwin-close-window` which by default is bound to `C-x C-g` can be used to close (completely hide) the window (without killing/quitting any buffers).
+`C-x C-k` (`dockwin-kill-buffer`) can be used to kill a buffer and `C-x C-g` (`dockwin-close-window`) can be used to close (completely hide) the window (without killing/quitting any buffers).

 Installation